André Villas-Boas: Chelsea

 Chelsea confirmed the appointment of André Villas-Boas as its new manager on a three-year contract with immediate effect on 22 June 2011.
 It indirectly paid Porto a world record €15 million (£13.3 million) compensation via Villas-Boas to activate his release clause and free him from his contract with Porto.
-On 30 July 2011, before the season began, Villas-Boas won his first piece of silverware with Chelsea, the 2011 Barclays Asia Trophy.
 He won all of his pre-season fixtures with Chelsea, the team conceding only one goal in all six games.
 On 14 August, his first Premier League match ended in a 0–0 draw at Stoke City, with Villas-Boas commenting on Stoke's strong defence at home.
 He then won his first competitive match as Chelsea manager, defeating West Bromwich Albion 2–1 on 20 August.
 He continued his season with a home win, beating Norwich City 3–1.
 On 18 September 2011, Villas-Boas's Chelsea lost to Manchester United 3–1 at Old Trafford.
 It was Chelsea's first defeat of the season and Villas-Boas's first defeat in 39 league matches, a run stretching back to his spells as manager of Académica and Porto.
-On 29 October, Chelsea lost their second derby under Villas-Boas in a 5–3 defeat at home to Arsenal after falling to a 1–0 defeat to Queens Park Rangers.
+On 29 October, Chelsea lost the derby in a 5–3 defeat at home to Arsenal after falling to a 1–0 defeat to Queens Park Rangers.
 Then three weeks later, his Chelsea side lost a second successive home game in a 2–1 defeat to Liverpool.
 Days later, he once again lost to Liverpool in a 2–0 defeat in the League Cup quarter-final.

 On 11 February 2012, pressure began to mount on Villas-Boas as Chelsea dropped out of the top four in the Premier League following a 2–0 league defeat against Everton.
 Villas-Boas responded by cancelling his squad's day off and called them in for an inquest, which provoked several senior players to question his tactics in front of owner Roman Abramovich.
 On 21 February 2012, during a Champions League match against Napoli, Villas-Boas left Frank Lampard, Michael Essien and Ashley Cole on the bench.
 Chelsea lost 3–1 and the club's technical director asked for an explanation of the team selection on behalf of Abramovich.
 On 4 March 2012, following a 1–0 league defeat against West Brom which left Chelsea three points adrift of Arsenal in the battle for fourth place in the Premier League, Villas-Boas was relieved of his managerial duties by Chelsea, with assistant manager Roberto Di Matteo being appointed as caretaker manager on an interim basis until the end of the season.
 On the Chelsea website, it read, "The board would like to record our gratitude for his work and express our disappointment that the relationship has ended so early."